-All Govan Brown employees, subcontractors, and visitors shall wear a CSA approved Type 2 Class G/ Class E Headwear at all times while on company project sites.
+All Govan Brown employees, subcontractors, and visitors shall wear a CSA approved Type 2 Headwear at all times while on company project sites.

-- Must be CSA approved Type 2 with protection from impact, penetration at the crown (top) and laterally (sides) - Must be CSA approved Class G / Class E non-conducting material - Headwear consists of a shell and the suspension.
+- Must be CSA approved Type 2 with protection from impact, penetration at the crown (top) and laterally (sides) - Must be CSA approved Class C and/or Class G / Class E non-conducting material - Headwear consists of a shell and the suspension.
 These work together as a system and both need regular inspection and maintenance.
 Ensure headwear fit properly - Bear in mind that only your head is protected with a Class G or E hard hat, by no means your entire body.
+It is not intended to be used as a primary barrier in a protective system designed to prevent contact with a live electrical apparatus.
 Make sure you wear properly insulated equipment if you're working with electricity.

 - Pre-use visual inspection of headwear shell, suspension and liner during the Job Hazard Assessment (JHA) prior the task.
-Visually inspect the shell for breakage, cracks, craze pattern, discoloration, chalky appearance, or any other unusual condition; - Inspect the shell for brittleness by flexing the brim; Check for cracks and other signs of wear such as dents, cuts or gouges; - Inspect suspension for loss of flexibility and inspect for cracks, breaks, frayed straps, or damaged stitching.
+Visually inspect the shell for breakage, cracks, craze pattern, discoloration, chalky appearance, or any other unusual condition: - Inspect the shell for brittleness by flexing the brim; Check for cracks and other signs of wear such as dents, cuts or gouges; - Inspect suspension for loss of flexibility and inspect for cracks, breaks, frayed straps, or damaged stitching.
 If any are found, the suspension must be replaced immediately;